freezy/android-seed/README.md

 For Robolectric, choose "Unit Tests", then open a test class and right-click on what you want to run.

+For Espresso, do the same while "Android Instrumentation Tests" is selected in the Build Variants.

 ### Other Boilerplates

 - [nenick/android-gradle-template](https://github.com/nenick/android-gradle-template)